-- A. With the exception of skates and sticks, all equipment worn by the goalkeeper must be constructed solely for the protection of the head or body, and must not include any garment or contrivance which would give the goalkeeper undue assistance in keeping goal. (ie Fly addition to the inside of goal pads.) - B. The lacing or webbing or other material joining the thumb and index finger of the goalkeeper's glove or any cage, pocket or pouch created by this material, must not exceed the minimum amount of material necessary to fill the gap between the thumb and the index finger when they are fully extended and spread. - C. Protective padding attached to the back of, or forming part of, the goalkeeper's gloves shall not exceed 20 cm (8") in width or 40 cm (16") in length. - D. Abdominal aprons extending down the thighs or the outside of the pants are prohibited. - E. Goalkeeper's pads when new shall not exceed 30 cm (12") in extreme width as measured on the goalkeeper, and shall not be altered in any way.
+- a) With the exception of skates and sticks, all equipment worn by the goalkeeper must be constructed solely for the protection of the head or body and must not include any garment or contrivance which would give the goalkeeper undue assistance in keeping a goal from being scored. - b) "Slide plate" technology designed for Inline Hockey shall be permitted in all IHNZ sanctioned events. - c) The lacing, webbing or other material joining the thumb and index finger of the goalkeeper's glove or any cage, pocket or pouch created by this material, must not exceed the minimum amount of material necessary to fill the gap between the thumb and the index finger when they are fully extended and spread. - d) Protective padding attached to the back of, or forming part of, the goalkeeper's gloves shall not exceed 20 cm (8") in width or 40 cm (16") in length. - e) Abdominal aprons extending down the thighs or the outside of the pants are prohibited. - f) Goalkeeper's pads when new shall not exceed 30 cm (12") in extreme width as measured on the goalkeeper and shall not be altered in any way.